AcedenD/CMPE131team4/USE_CASE_DESCRIPTION.md

 * Precondition 2: The user should be at the home page of the application.
 * Precondition 3: There should be at least one project scheduled to create multiple projects by the user.
 * Precondition 4: The user should enter the name of the project in the text field provided.
-* Precondition 5: The user chould click 'Add Project' button.
+* Precondition 5: The user should click 'Add Project' button.

 ## Triggers
 * When the user clicks 'Add Project' button while at least one project exists in the data base.